Baxter International (NYSE:BAX) Issues FY 2022 Earnings Guidance

-A number of research firms have commented on BAX.
-Wells Fargo & Company lowered their target price on shares of Baxter International from $95.00 to $93.00 and set an overweight rating for the company in a report on Friday, February 18th.
-KeyCorp lowered their target price on shares of Baxter International from $98.00 to $95.00 and set an overweight rating for the company in a report on Friday, February 18th.
-Stifel Nicolaus lifted their target price on shares of Baxter International from $90.00 to $91.00 and gave the stock a buy rating in a report on Friday, February 18th.
-Zacks Investment Research raised shares of Baxter International from a hold rating to a strong-buy rating and set a $99.00 target price for the company in a report on Monday, January 17th.
-Finally, StockNews.com lowered shares of Baxter International from a buy rating to a hold rating in a report on Thursday, February 24th.
-Four investment analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $95.71.
+Baxter International (NYSE:BAX – Get Rating) last posted its earnings results on Wednesday, February 16th.
+The medical instruments supplier reported $1.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.03 by $0.01.
+Baxter International had a return on equity of 21.01% and a net margin of 10.04%.
+The company had revenue of $3.51 billion for the quarter, compared to analyst estimates of $3.35 billion.
+During the same quarter in the previous year, the firm earned $0.80 earnings per share.
+The firm’s quarterly revenue was up 10.5% compared to the same quarter last year.
+Analysts forecast that Baxter International will post 4.31 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
-Investors of record on Friday, February 25th will be given a $0.28 dividend.
-The ex-dividend date is Thursday, February 24th.
-This represents a $1.12 annualized dividend and a yield of 1.30%.
-Baxter International’s dividend payout ratio is currently 44.27%.
+A number of brokerages have recently weighed in on BAX.
+Stifel Nicolaus boosted their price target on Baxter International from $90.00 to $91.00 and gave the stock a buy rating in a research note on Friday, February 18th.
+Citigroup began coverage on Baxter International in a research note on Friday, January 7th.
+They set a buy rating and a $101.00 price target on the stock.
+StockNews.com lowered Baxter International from a buy rating to a hold rating in a research note on Thursday, February 24th.
+Morgan Stanley dropped their price target on Baxter International from $110.00 to $105.00 and set an overweight rating on the stock in a research note on Friday, February 18th.
+Finally, Wells Fargo & Company dropped their target price on Baxter International from $95.00 to $93.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
+Four research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average price target of $95.71.

-In other Baxter International news, CAO Brian Stevens sold 2,500 shares of the business’s stock in a transaction dated Monday, February 28th.
-The shares were sold at an average price of $85.50, for a total transaction of $213,750.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Insiders own 0.19% of the company’s stock.
+In other news, CAO Brian Stevens sold 2,500 shares of the company’s stock in a transaction that occurred on Monday, February 28th.
+The stock was sold at an average price of $85.50, for a total transaction of $213,750.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 0.19% of the company’s stock.

 About Baxter International (Get Rating)